veracruz-project/icecap/README.md

 $ mkfs.vfat /dev/sd<x>1 -n icecap-boot
 ```

-You'll also need a USB to TTL adapter.
-Hook this up to pins 14 and 15 on the Pi,
+You will also need a USB to TTL adapter.
+Connect this to pins 14 and 15 on the
-and access it using a program like GNU Screen.
+Pi, and access it using a program like GNU Screen.
 For example:

 ```bash
 $ screen /dev/ttyUSB0 115200
 ```

-Build the demo and copy it to your boot partition:
+Build the demo and copy it to the boot partition of your SD card:

 ```bash
 $ nix-build nix/ -A instances.rpi4.demos.mirage.run